 - Before you part with money, ask other band members & other musicians what kit they use and why they prefer it.
 Most will be happy to let you borrow their kit to try out during a rehearsal etc. Trial and error you can benefit from someone else’s experience and see what works best for you.

 - In rehearsals, there will be time (tea-break / after the session) for questions, social chat and mingling.
 It may be fun and relaxing for you to keep constantly strumming away gently to yourself in the belief that you are doing it quietly so won’t be disturbing anyone.
 Maybe you cannot hear yourself, but for other people with more acute hearing this can drive them to distraction so please resist the urge to twang.
 Resist the urge to twiddle and fiddle during rehearsals.
-When we are all playing together or the host is talking, some people can really struggle to hear clearly or absorb information when there is any other significant background noise so please stay focussed on what the group host / rehearsal leader is saying & doing during the session and play your part.
+When we are all playing together or the host is talking, some people can really struggle to hear clearly or absorb information when there is any other significant background noise so please stay focussed on what the group host / rehearsal leader is saying & doing during the session and contribute your part.
 Please keep chatter and twanging to a minimum, this allows others to enjoy the session, learn the arrangement and it also reduces stress for everyone.

 - Allow your strings to come to temperature for a few minutes before tuning up or you’ll only have to re-do it when they do reach ambient temperature.
 This especially important when going from indoors to outdoors, shade to sunshine to shade, bringing your uke in out of the car, busking in winter, if you have a padded insulated case etc.

 - At the seated concerts, tune up discreetly then leave your uke alone.
-This is not the time to start re-rehearsing your ‘bit’ or twanging your way through a song you’ve not seen for a while and just spotted it coming up in the set, or to start asking your neighbour “what’s G minor seventh again?” in a loud whisper etc. Of course we are a community band and the audience are not expecting Pink Floyd at Battersea Power Station / U2 at Wembley or Eric Clapton Unplugged at the Albert Hall, but neither do they want to feel they have stumbled in on a chaotic rehearsal or the aftermath of a riot in a music / tea shop!
+This is not the time to start re-rehearsing your ‘bit’ or twanging your way through a song you’ve not seen for a while and just spotted it coming up in the set, or to start asking your neighbour “what’s G augmented again?” in a loud whisper.
+Of course we are a community band and the audience are not expecting Pink Floyd at Battersea Power Station / U2 at Wembley or Eric Clapton Unplugged at the Albert Hall, but neither do they want to feel they have stumbled in on a befuddled chaotic rehearsal or the aftermath of a riot in a music / tea shop!

 - It takes time effort and resources to run the band and the people with these responsibilities receive no added rewards.
 You are very welcome to step forward and take over full responsibility of a role (treasurer, secretary, projectionist etc) at the next committee meeting in January 2018.
 Until then, please listen & pay attention when these people are giving out information and ensure you have first checked the website – it is almost certain that the information you seek is already on the website.
 If you are reading this on any kind of electronic device right now, then you know how to do the internet.
 You are already looking at the website.

 CARE HOME / DAY CENTRE / ELDERLY CLUB daytime gigs, perfect for newbies, always led by experienced performers, usually Will our band leader.
-We turn up with our own chairs, all our songbooks and work through books with all the old favourites.
+We turn up with our own chairs, all our songbooks and work through summer 2015 and festival 2016 books with all the old favourites.
 These are designed for easy playing including ALL band members and for the audience to sing along.
-If you still find certain songs or chords tricky, don’t worry, just sing along and don’t touch your uke for that song.
+If you still find certain pieces or chords tricky, don’t worry, just sing along and don’t touch your uke for that song.
 What matters most is your enthusiasm and energy to bring happiness to the audience.
 THERE WON’T BE A PRE -PUBLISHED SETLIST so please please do not phone me the night before every care home gig asking whether or not we’ll be playing You Are My Sunshine / Lamp / The Glory Of Love.
 We will.